morsimantov/Chat-App-Web-API/README.md

 ## Instructions
-* In order to log in, if a user is already registered and found (in the database) you can log in, otherwise, register.
+* In order to login, if a user is already registered and found (in the database) you can login, otherwise, register.
 * Running the program leads to the Login screen (run by opening the terminal and then ```npm start```)
-* By entering a correct registered user (found in the DB) with username and password, you will be able to log in.\
+* By entering a correct registered user (found in the DB) with username and password, you will be able to login.\
   Onced logged in you will be navigated to the Chat screen.
 * When in the chat screen, the contacts of current user are shown on the left,\
   and by clicking on any one of them you can see the chat of the current user with the selected contact.